xwmx/nb/README.md

 # search for items tagged with "#example", shortcut alias and argument
 nb q "#example"

+# search for items tagged with "#example", shortcut alias and argument
+nb q \#example

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
 nb sample:search --tag tag1 --tag tag2